 All current students are eligible for a limited number of awards of up to \$400.
 Students are limited to one award per fiscal year (July 1 - June 30).
 The department approve travel prior to departure.
 Lodging is reimbursed at the single room rate plus tax.
 Other reimbursable expenses include meals, business telephone calls, computer charges, parking, shuttle, road tolls, conference fees, airfare, and cost of gasoline if riding with someone else.
 The department provides funding for students to attend conferences and workshops, in which they are presenting their research.
 Funds may also be used to cover travel expenses related to internships.

-Application forms are available in the Fiscal Office in McAlester Hall and need to be turned in to the Graduate Student Services Office in McAlester Hall.
+Application forms are available on the department's web page and need to be turned in to the DGS.

 Thesis and Dissertation Research Costs